Prayer of the Refugee: Music video

 The accompanying music video was directed by Tony Petrossian.
 In the video, Rise Against performs inside a retail store.
 The camera intermittently zooms in on products, such as shoes and toy cars, before zooming out to foreign workers and children making the products.
 Near the end of the video, the workers place Made in USA stickers on packaged boxes, while the band members destroys items in the store.
 The video ends with a shot of the broken and fallen products, which spell out "fair trade".

 Petrossian originally thought to write a video treatment about a refugee trying to enter the United States, but knew that the band was going to receive several treatments with the same idea.
 Instead, he decided to portray the plight of the refugee from a different angle.
 The band members unanimously agreed upon Petrossian's treatment.
-The video deals various themes, including consumerism, fair trade, and sweatshops, and attempts showcase how conventional business models allow for various human rights violations.
+The video deals various themes, including consumerism, fair trade, and sweatshops, and attempts to showcase how conventional business models allow for various human rights violations.